 It can be difficult to understand when a rosemary plant needs water and not allowing the plants to dry out thoroughly between each watering will only cause your rosemary plants to keep dying.
 Water rosemary plant every 1 to 2 weeks depending on the size and climate condition.

-While you may be familiar with the terms companion planting and the types such s the three sisters and herbal companion planting, it is also important to study each plant and consider their plant repelling properties.
+While you may be familiar with the term companion planting and the types such as the three sisters and herbal companion planting, it is also important to study each plant and consider their plant repelling properties.
 The benefits of rosemary companion plants are numerous plus it is an attractive herb that does wonders in the kitchen.